rossb34/PortfolioAnalyticsPresentation2015/presentation.md

 - Thank the GSoC mentors for offering help and guidance during the GSoC project and after as I continued to work on the PortfolioAnalytics package.
 - R/Finance Committee for the conference and the opportunity to talk about PortfolioAnalytics.
-- Google for funding the Google Summer of Code for PortfolioAnalytics and many other proposals for R -->
+- Google for funding the Google Summer of Code for PortfolioAnalytics and many other proposals for R

+Thank everyone for attending
+I hope they learned something and are motivated to use PortfolioAnalytics -->

 ---